-11 PROCESS, ADVERTISING AND APPROVED LISTS
+10 PROCESS, ADVERTISING AND APPROVED LISTS

-- 11.1 The Regulations require that at the point of advertising the opportunity full disclosure of all contract documents are provided (e.g. specification, terms & conditions, form of tender, & etc). - Officers will use the methods for selecting potential bidders for either quotations or tenders as set out below.
-The 5 thresholds are based upon the Regulations-
+- 10.1 The Regulations require that at the point of advertising the opportunity full disclosure of all contract documents are provided (e.g. specification, terms & conditions, form of tender, & etc). - Officers will use the methods for selecting potential bidders for either quotations or tenders as set out below in the relevant tables.
+The following thresholds are based upon the Regulations, and all process (including call-offs from frameworks) must be run through the Council's etendering system-